The NCTE Executive Committee reaffirmed this guideline in November 2012.

 Apart from the professional and moral issues involved in censorship, there are legal matters about which NCTE cannot give advice.
 The Council is not a legal authority.
 Across the nation, moreover, conditions vary so much that no one general principle applies.
 In some states, for example, textbooks are purchased from public funds and supplied free to students; in others, students must rent or buy their own texts.

 The legal status of textbook adoption lists also varies.
-Some lists include only those books which must be taught and allow teachers freedom to select additional titles; other lists are restrictive, containing the only books which may be required for all students.
+Some lists include only those books which must be taught and allow teachers and sometimes students the freedom to select additional titles; other lists are restrictive, containing the only books which may be required for all students.

 As a part of sensible preparations for handling attacks on books, each school should ascertain what laws apply to it.